 If parents have a concern about the school, we would urge them to contact us directly and in private to resolve the matter.
-If an issue cannot be resolved in this way, the school complaints procedure should be followed.
+If an issue cannot be resolved in this way, the school complaints procedure Microsoft Word - Inspire Complaints Policy.doc (delceacademy.co.uk) should be followed.
 Sharing complaints on social media is unlikely to help resolve the matter, but can cause upset to staff, pupils and parents, also undermining staff morale and the reputation of the school (which is important for the pupils we serve).